One-Point Feedback for Composite Optimization with Applications to Distributed and Federated Learning: Main part

-\end{corollary} This is the result that we wanted to achieve in the use of Sliding.
-The oracle complexity for $\nabla g$ was not affected in any way by the fact that we use a "very bad" oracle for $f$.
-Our results also cover those obtained for one-point feedback in the non-distributed composite-free case \cite{gasnikov2017stochastic}.
+where $p^2(n) \eqdef \min\{2q - 1, 32 \log n - 8\} n^{\frac{2}{q} - 1}$. \end{corollary} \abc{This is the result that we wanted to achieve by the use of the sliding.} \ab{The number of $\nabla g$ calculations} is not affected in any way by the fact that we use a "very bad" oracle for $f$.
+Our results also match the obtained bounds for one-point feedback in the non-distributed composite-free case \cite{gasnikov2017stochastic}.

 \textbf{Remark.} Note that the second estimate depends on the "geometry" of the problem.
-In particular, in the Euclidean case $q = 2$ and then we have the following oracle complexity for $f$
+In particular, in the Euclidean case $\| \cdot \| = \| \cdot \|_2$ with $q = 2$, we have the following oracle complexity \ab{(number of calls)} for $f$